Submit our quick form and get quotes now!

 If there’s one thing that we appreciate about this tree, it’s the stunning flowers that display a red-purple colour and have an elongated shape.
 Blooming from mid-April until early May, the magnolia remains sensitive to inclement weather.
 We must also mention that this tree doesn’t need to be pruned frequently.
 Of course, if you have to prune this tree, this task should be completed quite soon after flowering.

 Nevertheless, this type of bush is sensitive to bad weather, so it’s best to place it in an area sheltered from high winds.
-Requiring little maintenance, the purple boucane tree doesn’t need frequent pruning.
+Requiring little maintenance, the royal purple or smokebush doesn’t need frequent pruning.
 When necessary, we’d recommend waiting until after flowering.

 Source: Pinterest (gardengatemagazine.com)